How to Spend a Perfect 24 Hours in Brescia

 When I arrived at the airport in Bergamo, I was picked up by a uniformed driver from DeMasi Car.
 He led me to a black Mercedes and it was all I could to not squeal with delight.
 This is seriously not the kind of thing that ever happens to me, as I’m a poor writer limited to public transit in Berlin and my own two feet.

 I suppressed my urge to hug the driver, attempted to remain dignified (even pretended to be regal), and we were soon on our way to Brescia.

 A quick 40 minutes later, we were there.
 The ridiculously fast ride allowed my inner speed demon to surface, as Italian drivers treat their highways like Germany’s autobahn.
 I had to stop myself from telling him to drive even faster.

-Earlier in the day, I’d been informed that the hotel staff actually leave the hotel at 11:00 p.m. and don’t return until morning.
-I didn’t have to worry, as I was provided with a pass code to access the hotel and was able to retrieve my room card, left for me at the front desk.
+Earlier in the day, I’d been informed that the hotel staff actually left the hotel at 11:00 p.m. and didn’t return until morning.
+I didn’t have to worry, as I was provided with a passcode to access the hotel and was able to retrieve my room card, left for me at the front desk.

 The small hotel was all at once warm and welcoming.
 And also very yellow, making me want to sing “They call me mellow, yellow …”

 This large king-sized bed was exactly what needed to get a good night’s rest.
 I love beds, I feel as if they’re my friends, and I make a concerted effort to spend a great deal of time in them.
 I swan-dived into the middle of the bed, snuggled up under the covers, jumped on the hotel’s free wifi, and watched some NetFlix before nodding off to sleep.

 The day began with sunshine, so I excitedly opened my window for a view of the inner courtyard.
 While I would have loved one of their rooms with a panoramic view of the city, I do have a thing for courtyards.